MIC-DKFZ/niicat/Readme.md

 If nothing is displayed check if your [terminal supports sixel](https://github.com/saitoha/libsixel#terminal-requirements).

-Per default niicat is trying to use libsixel-python.
-If this is causing problems you can also try using niicat with the option `-ic` if you are using iterm2 (this will use `imgcat` from iterm2) or with the option `-lb` (this will use `libsixel-bin` which can be installed via `sudo apt install libsixel-bin`).
+Per default niicat is using `imgcat` from iterm2.
+If this is causing problems or you are not using iterm2 you can also try using niicat with the option `-ls` to use libsixel-python or with the option `-lb` (this will use `libsixel-bin` which can be installed via `sudo apt install libsixel-bin`).

-Niicat was only tested on python >= 3.5.
+Niicat was only tested on python >= 3.7.

 ### Copyright